 - They included two trials that changed more than just the proportion of SFA to PUFA.
 For example, the Oslo Diet-heart trial replaced animal fat with seed oils, but also increased fruit, nut, vegetable and fish intake, while reducing trans fat margarine intake.
 The STARS trial increased both omega-6 and omega-3, reduced processed food intake, and increased fruit and vegetable intake.
 These obviously aren't controlled trials isolating the issue of dietary fat substitution.
 If you subtract the four inappropriate trials from their analysis, the result they reported would no longer exist.

 - They excluded the Rose et al. corn oil trial and the Sydney Diet-heart trial, both of which suggested harmful effects from replacing animal fat with seed oils.

 So basically, assuming the finding is correct, overhauling your diet would reduce your 10-year risk of having a heart attack from 10 percent to 9 percent.
 Together with the fact that the 10% reduction they report relies on a questionable cross-section of studies, I don't think this adds up to a very compelling argument in favor of dietary fat modification.

-* Not even single blinded.
+* Not blinded.
 Autopsies were not conducted in a blinded manner.
 Physicians knew which hospital the cadavers came from, because autopsies were done on-site.
 There is some confusion about this point because the second paper states that physicians interpreted the autopsy reports in a blinded manner.
 But that doesn't make it blinded, since the autopsies weren't blinded.
 The patients were also not blinded, though this is hard to accomplish with a study like this.